-During the incarcerated person interviews, all incarcerated persons who are blind, with low vision, deaf, hard of hearing, or who have Developmental or Intellectual disabilities stated that housing unit staff had provided unit orientation and individualized support when they were initially placed and/or transferred into the unit.
+During the incarcerated person interviews, with the exception of seven (7) incarcerated persons housed in the TLF Barracks, all incarcerated persons who are blind, with low vision, deaf, hard of hearing, or who have Developmental or Intellectual disabilities stated that housing unit staff had provided unit orientation and individualized support when they were initially placed and/or transferred into the unit.
+Three (3) of the incarcerated persons housed in the TLF reported that incarcerated persons conducted the unit orientation.
+The Expert could not confirm these claims.

 The Expert also notes that the Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities includes the RP requirements.

-The County produced 70 Orange County Sheriff's Department ADA Effective Communication forms that reflect Housing Unit Orientation was conducted for incarcerated persons who are blind, low vision, deaf, hard of hearing, or who have Developmental or Intellectual disabilities.
+The County produced 134 Orange County Sheriff's Department ADA Effective Communication forms that reflect Housing Unit Orientation was conducted for incarcerated persons who are blind, low vision, deaf, hard of hearing, or who have Developmental or Intellectual disabilities.
 The Effective Communication forms also reflect that Effective Communication was provided using the incarcerated person's preferred method of communication.